 Our people make the OIA what it is.
-We have a professional and committed team of staff who share our organisation's values and reflect them in our work, enabling us to fulfil our role and provide an effective service.
+They are central to what we do and come to us from diverse backgrounds with a variety of skill sets and life experience.
+We have built a professional and committed team of staff who share our organisation's values and reflect them in our work, enabling us to fulfil our role and provide an effective service.
 On these pages you can find out more about our people, our organisational structure and our teams, and about working for us.

 Felicity Mitchell and Ben Elger jointly lead the OIA as Independent Adjudicator and Chief Executive respectively.